ViSurf: Visual Supervised-and-Reinforcement Fine-Tuning for Large Vision-and-Language Models: Introduction

-To address the aforementioned limitations, we propose {\ours} (\textbf{Vi}sual \textbf{Su}pervised-and-\textbf{R}einforcement \textbf{F}ine-Tuning), a unified, single-stage post-training paradigm designed to integrate the complementary advantages of SFT and RLVR.
-We begin with an analysis of the underlying objectives and gradients of SFT and RLVR.
-We theoretically demonstrate that their gradients share similar patterns, enabling them to be integrated into a single, unified objective, the {\ours} objective.
-Unlike prior methods \citep{zhang2025policy,ma2025learning} that combine SFT and RLVR through simple objective addition, {\ours} offers a unified perspective for these two training paradigms.
+To overcome these challenges, we propose ViSurf (\textbf{Vi}sual \textbf{Su}pervised-and-\textbf{R}einforcement \textbf{F}ine-Tuning), a unified, single-stage paradigm that integrates the complementary advantages of SFT and RLVR.
+We provide a rigorous analysis of the underlying objectives and gradients for both methods, theoretically demonstrating that their shared gradient patterns allow for integration into a singular ViSurf objective.
+Unlike existing approaches \citep{zhang2025policy,ma2025learning} that simply sum the SFT and RLVR losses, ViSurf offers a theoretically grounded, unified perspective.
 While subtle differences exist, the gradient of {\ours} objective can be interpreted as a composite of the gradients from both SFT and RLVR.
-Based on the theoretical analysis, we design three reward control strategies to stabilize training.
-Specifically, for the ground-truth labels, we i) aligning them with rollouts preference, ii) eliminating thinking reward for them, and iii) smoothing the reward for them.
-The implementation of {\ours} is consequently simplified to interleaving ground-truth demonstrations with on-policy rollouts in a unified training phase.
+To ensure training stability within this unified framework, we introduce three novel reward control strategies for ground-truth labels: (i) preference alignment with policy rollouts, (ii) exclusion of "thinking" rewards for static labels, and (iii) reward smoothing to prevent optimization spikes.
+Consequently, the implementation of ViSurf is streamlined into an elegant process: interleaving ground-truth demonstrations with on-policy rollouts within a single, unified training phase.

-We conduct extensive experiments across various domains, with a comparative summary presented in \Cref{fig:teaser_performance}.
-The results indicate that our method, {\ours}, achieves superior performance than SFT, RLVR and SFT \textrightarrow ~RLVR.
-Models trained with {\ours} also exhibit reasoning abilities similar to those established in previous works \citep{liu2025seg,liu2025visionreasoner}.
-Furthermore, {\ours} successfully mitigates catastrophic forgetting, as evidenced by its stable performance on VQA tasks.
-The ablation study confirms the critical contribution of the proposed reward control mechanism.
-Additional in-depth analysis provides empirical validation for our theoretical analysis and offers insights into the operational principles of {\ours}.
+We evaluate {\ours} across diverse domains, with a comparative summary presented in \Cref{fig:teaser_performance}.
+The results demonstrate that {\ours} consistently outperforms SFT, RLVR, and the SFT $\rightarrow$ RLVR pipeline.
+Notably, our method mitigates catastrophic forgetting, as evidenced by its stable performance on VQA benchmarks.
+Furthermore, our ablation study confirms the critical role of the proposed reward control mechanism, while in-depth analysis provides empirical support for our theoretical framework and offers insights into the operational principles of {\ours}.
 Our contributions are summarized as follows:

-\begin{itemize} \item Based on our theoretical analysis, we propose {\ours}, a unified post-training paradigm that leverages the complementary benefits of SFT and RLVR. \item We design three reward control strategies to stabilize the training process, the necessity of which is validated through ablation studies. \item Empirically, {\ours} outperforms existing post-training methods (SFT, RLVR, and SFT \textrightarrow ~RLVR).
-Additional analyses offer a thorough understanding of its mechanics. \end{itemize}